kbpavan/SalaryPredictions/README.md

-# Can ML help HR estimate the salary for the new hires, or can it help candidates with salary they should be expecting?
+# Can ML help HR estimate the salary for the new hires, or can it help candidates know salary they should be expecting?

 #